chicken-teriyaki-cup-rice/2fast2macropad/README.md

 - There are no hotkeys because 1 hand is always close to or on a mouse.
 If you like hot keys, there is [beeftext](https://beeftext.org/), which is free and open source.
 - I probably could have gone with a plain purple background but I decided to be fancy.
-- I made this before we learned react in our boot camp so it was made with vanilla js, html, and css.
+- I made this app before we learned react in our boot camp so it was made with just vanilla js, html, and css.
 - In my opinion, it is currently feature complete, however there is now a demand for new features since other people have started using it.

 ## No mobile because all our workflow is desktop.